On Cloitre's hiccup sequences

-There are many hiccup sequences in the OEIS, which we have collected in Table~\ref{tbl:1} below.
-One of these is~\seqnum{A064437}.
+This overlap of the two sequences will be cleared up in Section~3.
+Another hiccup sequence in the OEIS is~\seqnum{A064437}.
 Robert Israel empirically found a closed formula for this sequence:

 and checked its validity for the first hundred entries.
-The reader may recognize that this is a Beatty sequence~\cite{beatty}.
+The reader may recognize that this is a non-homogeneous Beatty sequence~\cite{beatty} with slope $1+\sqrt 2$ and offset $\frac{1}{2+\sqrt{2}}$.
 Similar formulas can be found on the OEIS for other hiccup sequences.

 It is possible to define hiccup sequences that are not increasing, or have first differences that take more than two values.
-There are plenty of such hiccup sequences in the OEIS.
+There are plenty of such hiccup sequences in the OEIS as well.
 For example, the hiccup sequence \seqnum{A080782} produces a permutation of the natural numbers.
 Other examples are \seqnum{A079354}, \seqnum{A080458}, \seqnum{A080900}, and \seqnum{A111202}.
 A hiccup sequence with three gaps is \seqnum{A080574}.
 These are all very interesting sequences, but we do not consider them in this paper.
+We only consider hiccup sequences that are strictly increasing.
+In a recent paper, Cloitre~\cite{cloitre2025} has revisited his sequences and also considers non-decreasing hiccup sequences.

+Our paper is organized as follows.
+In section 1, we define the $(k,x,y,z)$-hiccup sequences and give an overview of all the results and claims that were entered into the OEIS.
+We prove that hiccup sequences are morphic in section 2.
+We use this result in section 3 to retrieve Cloitre's recent theorem that hiccup sequences are Beatty sequences if $|y-z|=1$ under certain further restrictions on the parameters.
+It turns out that $(0,x,1,z)$-sequences are examples of morphic non-automatic sequences, which feature in a recent overview article by Allouche, Shallit, and Yassawi~\cite{allouche2022}.
+We move beyond Beatty sequences and settle a conjecture of Kimberling, combining the automatic theorem prover \texttt{Walnut}~\cite{mousavi} with results of Ollinger and others on Dumont-Thomas numeration~\cite{carton2025,licofage}.
+In section 4 we generalize a conjecture of Bosma, Dekking, and Steiner~\cite{bosma2018} on a connection between continued fractions and Beatty sequences.
+We settle a specific instance of that generalized conjecture.